lshpaner/kfre/README.md

 Purpose:

-This function is designed to compute the risk of chronic kidney disease (CKD) over specified or all possible models and time frames, directly appending the results as new columns to the provided DataFrame.
+This function is designed to compute the risk of kidney failure over specified or all possible models and time frames, directly appending the results as new columns to the provided DataFrame.
 It organizes the results by model (4-variable, 6-variable, 8-variable) first, followed by the time frame (2 years, 5 years) for each model type.

 Usage: